Heating oil dealers are prohibited from filling a tank if it fails to meet the following five minimum standards:

-Fuel dealers must inspect a tank prior to the initial delivery of fuel to a new customer.
+Fuel dealers are required to inspect a tank prior to the initial delivery of fuel to a new customer.
 Any problems identified during the inspection which indicate a significant risk of a spill must be corrected before the fuel is delivered.
 The owner of the tank is required to have their tank inspected at least once every three years by a certified tank inspector.

-Fuel from the old tank can not be transferred to the new tank, unless the old tank is in poor condition, leaking, or likely to be leaking.
+Fuel from an old tank can not be transferred to the new tank, unless the old tank is in poor condition, leaking, or likely to be leaking.
 If pumped into a replacement tank, it must be treated with a fuel conditioner.
-Unused fuel in old tanks that is not burned prior to new tank installation or is not treated by a fuel conditioner must be disposed of in accordance with the Vermont Hazardous Waste Management Regulations.
+Unused fuel in old tanks that is not burned prior to new tank installation or is not treated by a fuel conditioner must be disposed of in accordance with Vermont’s Hazardous Waste Management Regulations.

-Vermont law requires a heating fuel tank, fill pipe and vent be removed if the heating system is converted to natural gas.
+Vermont law requires the removal of a fuel oil tank, fill pipe and vent if the heating system is converted to natural gas.
 A property owner that fails to comply may be liable for any spill.
-In all other instances, the tank must be removed if it is out-of-service for more than one year.
-All piping must be removed as well.
+In all other instances, the tank and piping must be removed if it is out-of-service for more than one year.
 Under no circumstance may a disconnected fill pipe be left in place.